 5 Free Things to do at Uluru

 Between the twice daily spectacle of sunrise and sunset there are a myriad of things to see, do and experience at Uluru and within Ayers Rock Resort.
-Here are five of our favourite must-do activities that are absolutely FREE.
+Here are five of our favourite things to do that are absolutely FREE.

 1. INDIGENOUS GUIDED GARDEN WALK